Ritchie Humphreys: Hartlepool United

-Hartlepool released Humphreys from the club in May 2013, after it was decided that the option in his contract to extend would not be taken up.
+Hartlepool released Humphreys from the club in May 2013 after it was decided that the option to extend his contract would not be taken up.

 Chesterfield

 Humphreys signed a one-year contract with League Two club Chesterfield on 15 July 2013.
 He became a key player for Paul Cook's Spireites during the 2013–14 season, and on 30 March 2014 appeared at Wembley Stadium in Chesterfield's 3–1 defeat to Peterborough United in the final of the Football League Trophy, his first appearance at the national stadium.
 In total he made 49 appearances throughout the 2013–14 campaign as Chesterfield won promotion as divisional champions.

 He made 25 appearances in the 2014–15 campaign, helping the Spireites to the play-offs, where they were beaten by Preston North End at the semi-final stage.
 He made only three appearances in the 2015–16 campaign, but in May 2016 signed a new contract to serve the club as a coach whilst also continuing his playing duties.
 On 8 January 2017, he was named caretaker manager of the club following the sacking of Danny Wilson.
 Gary Caldwell was appointed as manager nine days later.
 Humphreys was not offered a new playing contract at the end of the season, but Caldwell offered him a position on his coaching staff.